-Minsu also added a voice prompt to this robot to tell users that status of the robot when it’s done cleaning or when there is an error.
+Minsu also added a voice prompt to this robot to tell users that the robot’s status when it’s done cleaning or when there is an error.

 Flipping the robot over will reveal a pretty standard layout you’ll see in most robot coming out from China.
-There are two side brushes that flank the main cleaning brush at the middle.
+Two side brushes flank the main cleaning brush at the middle.

 Behind these brushes is a slot where you can attach the mop bracket.
 The bracket itself has a small water tank capable of holding up to 100 ml of water.
 Don’t expect this to mop a large room though as 100 ml isn’t enough.